Xyfir/Documentation/xyfir-annotations/help.md

 Searches contain the following values:

+- **Main Search**
-- **Search Query**: This is the actual search query that will be looked for to be highlighted within the book's content.
+  - This is the actual search query that will be searched for and highlighted within the book's content.
 This is either a normal string of characters or a regular expression if the search is marked as a regular expression.
+- **Searches are Regular Expressions**
-- **Regular Expression**: This is a true/false value that tells whether the search query and range (before/after) queries are just normal strings or regular expressions.
+  - This is a true/false value that tells whether the search queries (main/before/after) are just normal strings or regular expressions.
+- **Before Search**
-- **Only Match If Before**: This is another search query (string or regular expression) that prevents a potential match for the main search query from matching if it's position within the book does not come before the instance of where the match for this range search query is.
-This search query should only have a single match within a book's content.
+  - This is another string or regex search query that prevents a potential match for the main search query from being accepted if the match for the "before" search does not come *before* the match for the main search.
+This search query should only have a single match within a book's entire content.
+  - Imagine the book's content: `... :before-search-match: ... :main-search-match: ...`.
+If `:before-search-match:` does not come *before* `:main-search-match:`, then `:main-search-match:` will *not* be accepted.
+- **After Search**
-- **Only Match If After**: This is another search query (string or regular expression) that prevents a potential match for the main search query from matching if it's position within the book does not come after the instance of where the match for this range search query is.
-This search query should only have a single match within a book's content.
+  - This is another string or regex search query that prevents a potential match for the main search query from being accepted if the match for the "after" search does not come *after* the match for the main search.
+This search query should only have a single match within a book's entire content.
+  - Imagine the book's content: `... :main-search-match: ... :after-search-match: ...`.
+If `:after-search-match:` does not come *after* `:main-search-match:`, then `:main-search-match:` will *not* be accepted.

+#### Notes

+##### Global Searches

-- **Global**: A search is considered 'global' if there are no 'only match if before|after' search queries.
+A search is considered 'global' if there are no before/after search queries.
 A global search can match anywhere within a book.

+##### Avoid Multiple Paragraphs

+You should avoid including more than one paragraph of text into a main/before/after search query.
+Due to the way different ebook formats handle separating paragraphs, it is very likely that your search will not find any matches.
+If you want your annotation to highlight multiple paragraphs or parts of multiple paragraphs, you will need to create a separate Search for each.

+##### Avoid Specially Formatted Text

+You should avoid including portions of specially formatted text within your search if your search is not entirely just the specially formatted text.
+For example, assume the text below is part of a book you are annotating.

+> The quick **brown fox** jumps over the *lazy dog*.

+As you can see there are two different sets of specially formatted text within the content.
+In this instance you could create a search for `jumps over the` or `brown fox`, but you *should not* create a search for `quick brown fox` or `the lazy dog` because when the ebook reader searches through the content there will be hidden special characters that signify the formatted text, and they will break your search.

+For example, in an ebook format that uses HTML, that same text might look like:

+    The quick <strong>brown fox</strong> jumps over the <em>lazy dog</em>.

+Those special characters prevent your search from matching, unless you create a regular expression and account for those hidden characters.

+To make things simple, it's recommended to just avoid including specially formatted text in your search *unless* your search contains *only* that specially formatted text.
+If you need to match the entire thing you should use multiple searches and take advantage of before/after searches to ensure you're only matching what you really want.

 ### Annotations